 There are no restrictions on rainwater harvesting in the state of Hawaii, it is very much encouraged, and all aspects of the practice are overseen by the Department of Health and Safety.

 There are a lot of rainwater harvesting regulations in Illinois.
-In the majority of circumstances, you won’t need a permit.
+In the majority of circumstances, you won’t require a permit.
 However, it is best that you contact your local authorities to get more detailed information about their regulations.

 North Carolina